AleksandrHovhannisyan/aleksandrhovhannisyan.com/tag/html.md

 ---
-layout: tagPage
-title: Blog
+title: "Tag: html"
-description: View all of my blog posts tagged with "html"
+description: View all of my blog posts tagged with 'html.'
 tag: html
-customJS: ["blogImage"]
-noindex: true
 ---